IT Outsourcing in Eastern Europe: 2026 Market Overview

 Key Takeaways

-1. With the growing popularity of outsourcing, new trends are emerging in the tech industry: India and China are gradually losing their positions, while nearshoring to the EE region is on the rise, with BPO services outsourcing as an optimal and cost-effective model.
+• With the growing popularity of outsourcing, new trends are emerging in the tech industry: India and China are gradually losing their positions, while nearshoring to the EE region is on the rise, with BPO services outsourcing as an optimal and cost-effective model.

-1. Eastern Europe boasts high English proficiency, while LATAM benefits from geographic proximity and minimal time zone differences with the US.
-Compared to Asia, Eastern Europe ensures smoother collaboration with better communication, a stronger work ethic, and fewer time zone challenges, leading to higher-quality development.
+• Eastern Europe boasts high English proficiency, while LATAM benefits from geographic proximity and minimal time zone differences with the US.
+Compared to Asia, Eastern Europe offers smoother collaboration, enhanced communication, a stronger work ethic, and fewer time zone challenges, resulting in higher-quality development.
+Among the leading tech hubs in Eastern Europe, Poland, Romania, Ukraine, and Bulgaria rank among the top 5 countries in terms of the number of tech specialists and the quality of software development.

-3 Latest Worldwide Trends in IT Outsourcing
+4 Latest Worldwide Trends in IT Outsourcing

 India was considered one of the top tech outsourcing destinations for over a decade.
-While some countries were taking their the first steps in their long outsourcing journey, India could already provide foreign tech companies with a large and cheap tech workforce.
+While some countries were taking the first steps in their long outsourcing journey, India could already provide foreign tech companies with a large and cheap tech workforce.

 But as we know, low prices often come with their own costs, and in the case of India, it’s the quality of the code.
 So, what are the prerequisites for that?